gramat/RepData_PeerAssessment1/PA1_template.md

 naCells <- which(is.na(actData$steps))
 fullActData <- actData
 ```
-2) Transform interval field of fullActData (it will set up the correspondence with intervalData and will be useful at any case):
+2) Transform interval field of fullActData (it will set up the correspondence with intervalData):

 ```r
 fullActData$interval <- paste(sprintf("%02d", fullActData$interval %/% 100),